 The door is attached to the pillar on side side and shuts against the opposing pillar.
 Different types of latches are used to lock the door when the user is inside.
 Most doors are hinged on the right and latch on the left, although this can be reverse in certain restroom stalls per architectural request.
 Doors have be tough because they experience the most wear and tear and the highest incidents of accidental impacts.

 When choosing commercial restroom partitions, always opt for a material that will not split along the edges of panels, pilasters, and doors.
-Solid partitions, like those made from plastic and phenolic, are becoming increasingly popular for this reason.
+Solid partitions, like those made from plastic partitions and phenolic panels, are becoming increasingly popular for this reason.

 Call us now if you need assistance in choosing a partition material.
 If your facility is located in Texas, can also install your partitions for you.